pmz2025/smallguides/guide_configure_pass.md

 pass git pull origin main
->Note: Optional in case you have any sync issues pass git fetch pass git reset --hard origin/main # this resets the current branch's head to the last commit
+>Note: Optional in case you have any sync issues pass git fetch pass git reset --hard origin/main # this resets the current branch's head to the last commit and To discard local changes to all files, permanently:
 # fetched from the remote repo (origin), discarding any local changes
 ```